repetitioestmaterstudiorum/cs50x/final-project/paramartor/README.md

 #### description:

-check it out live on: tbd
+check it out live on: https://dazzling-mestorf-7ab66c.netlify.app/

 "paramartor" is an invented word based on the idea of parametrized visual art generation.